erl987/remoteweatheraccess/README.md

 ```

 4. The application is now accessible on http://server.
-   **You need to create at least one weather station and a push user for each station in order to run the server in a
+   **You need to create at least one weather station, and a push user for each station in order to run the server
-   meaningful way.** Check the documentation below to perform the initial configuration and get started.
+   meaningfully.** Check the documentation below to perform the initial configuration and get started.

 5. Stop the stack: